twilio/terraform-provider-twilio/README.md

 ## Project Status

 :warning: This project is currently in **PILOT** and under active development.
-If you would like to participate in the pilot, please sign up for [Twilio Insiders](https://twil.io/insiders).

 ## Requirements